shivamkadukar/stl_obj_convertor/README.md

 ``` python
 from stl_obj_convertor import convertor
 ```

+You can try out the package on this [file](https://drive.google.com/drive/folders/1HpkMrwUWt8scaL5o78qVAc-gynplM91g?usp=sharing)

 You will have to give to inputs, The file you want to convert.
 (ex - E:\\cctech\\assignment 1 stl_obj_convertor\\data\\cube.stl)